zixingyu/DS-2002-F25/Labs/Lab_06/Lab_06_SQL.md

 SELECT * FROM tracking JOIN owners ON tracking.owner=owners.owner;
 ```

-But the results are repetitive with regard to the `owners` data on the right-hand side (results are not exactly what you will see, do not worry):
+But the results are repetitive with regards to the `owners` data on the right-hand side (results are not exactly what you will see, do not worry):
 ```
 sqlite> SELECT * FROM tracking JOIN owners ON tracking.owner=owners.owner;
 +----+------------------------+-------+------------+------+--------+-------+-----------------+------------+----------+